-Course Length Y Grade Level 10-12

 Recommended Prerequisite: Successful completion of

-Geometry or Introduction to Algebra II
+Geometry

-This course emphasizes the application of algebraic expressions and forms, especially linear and quadratic forms, powers and roots, and functions based on these concepts.
-Students study logarithmic, trigonometric, polynomial and other special functions both for their abstract properties and as tools for modeling real-world situations.
+This course emphasizes the application of statistics, algebraic expressions and forms (especially quadratic and exponential), powers and roots, and functions based on these concepts Students are expected to master logarithmic, rational, radical, polynomial and other special functions both for their abstract properties and as tools for modeling real-world situations.
 A graphing calculator is utilized in this course.